 Can you imagine what it would be like to have a pair of reporters following you around town commenting on your every move?

-Which reminds me, in case anyone is interested the following is a short list of events in which I am likely to win an Olympic gold medal:
+The following is a short list of events in which I am likely to win an Olympic gold medal: